-“I cannot estimate to what extent the color of the work in the two-dimensional reproduction correlates with that of three-dimensional original.
-I can only perform a color value analysis.
+“I cannot assess to what extent the color of the artwork in the two-dimensional reproduction is relevant to that of the original three-dimensional work.

 Re-cognition notoriously marks the transition from ignorance to knowledge.
 Recognising, therefore, is not the same as coming into contact for the first time, nor does it need words: Recognition is almost always mute.

 And recognising does not in any way mean understanding, as understanding has no role in the act of Recognition.
 The most important aspect of the term “re-cognition” therefore lies in the first syllable, which refers to something that

 comes before, a pre-existing awareness that makes the transition from ignorance to knowledge possible.
 Recognition occurs when an earlier awareness flashes before us, causing a sudden change in our understanding.